andywoodruff6/andywoodruff6/README.md

 # Hi there 👋 I'm Andy

-## I'm an Engineer diving head first into the world of blockchain.
+## I'm an Application Engineer diving head first into the world of blockchain.

 <!--
 **andywoodruff6/andywoodruff6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.